Common Military Questions

-In general, the Services require U.S. citizenship or permanent residency (i.e., a green card if a noncitizen), a high school diploma or equivalent (in some cases), good health and minimum scores on the Armed Services Vocational Aptitude Battery (ASVAB).
+In general, the Services require U.S. citizenship or permanent residency (i.e., a green card if a noncitizen), a high school diploma or equivalent and good health.
+Officer candidates typically have a four-year college degree or greater.
+Enlisted recruits must also achieve minimum scores on the Armed Services Vocational Aptitude Battery (ASVAB).

 Each Service has its own requirements for weight, height and maximum age, although you must be at least 18 (17 with parental permission) to join.
 Some job specialties have additional standards, and some qualifications may be waived on a case-by-case basis.
 To see if you're eligible, discuss these details with a recruiter.